JeffHing/extend-this/README.md

 front of the filter pipeline, and the `delegateFilter` at the end of the filter pipeline.

-**Note:** The advantage of adding filters using a method, as opposed to passing them in as method arguments, is that the filters are assured to be added before and after the user provided arguments.
+**Note:** One of the advantages of adding filters using a method, as opposed to passing them in as method arguments, is that you have control over where the filters are placed in relation to any user provided arguments.

 ```javascript